 Technically, I will use simple (computational linguistics) methods for the present investigation.
-As the focus is on linguistic questions of quantifier semantics (as opposed to questions of computational linguistic theories, methods or implementation), they are stripped down to the bare bone of relevant distinctions.
-This is done by using pure PROLOG (PROgramming in LOGic, Clocksin and Mellish 1981; the environment I use is SWI-Prolog).
+As the focus is on linguistic questions of quantifier semantics (as opposed to questions of computational linguistic theories, methods, or implementation), they are stripped down to the bare bone of relevant distinctions.
+This is done by using pure PROLOG (PROgramming in LOGic, Clocksin and Mellish, 1981; the environment I use is SWI-Prolog).

-Semantic models can be directly represented in PROLOG as facts (quantifier-free atomic FOPL formulae delimited with '.') of its database (so-called knowledge base).
-For example, prop('class', 'boy(s)', b1)represents the fact that there is some boy b1 (i.e., b1 is of class 'boy(s)').
-Therefore the set of X such that prop('class', 'boy(s)', X) is true (i.e., is in the knowledge base) corresponds to the denotation of boy in the interpretative perspective.
-Assuming that the scenario is about three boys exchanging various things with four girls (one other girl, g12, is not involved), the representation of those entities is the following:
+Semantic models can be directly represented in PROLOG as facts (quantifier-free atomic FOPL formulas delimited with ".") of its database (the so-called knowledge base).
+For example, prop("class", "boy(s)",b1) represents the fact that there is some boy b1 [i.e., b1 is of class "boy(s)"].
+Therefore, the set of X such that prop("class", "boy(s)",X) is true (i.e., is in the knowledge base) corresponds to the denotation of boy in the interpretative perspective.
+Assuming that the scenario is about three boys exchanging various things with four girls (one other girl, g12, is not involved), the representation of those entities is as follows:

-''' prop('class','boy(s)',b1). prop('class','boy(s)',b2). prop('class','boy(s)',b3). prop('class','girl(s)',g1). prop('class','girl(s)',g11). prop('class','girl(s)',g12).
-231 prop('class','girl(s)',g2). prop('class','girl(s)',g3). prop('class','tulip',t1). prop('class','rose',t11). prop('class','chocolate bar(s)',t2). prop('class','chocolate bar(s)',t3). prop('class','gift coupon(s)',t4). prop('class','gift coupon(s)',t5). '''
+'''

+prop("class", "boy(s)", b1).

+prop("class", "boy(s)", b2).

+prop("class", "boy(s)", b3).

+prop("class", "girl(s)", g1).

+prop("class", "girl(s)", g11).

+prop("class", "girl(s)", g12).

+prop("class", "girl(s)", g2).

+prop("class", "girl(s)", g3).

+prop("class", "tulip", t1).

+prop("class", "rose", t11).

+prop("class", "chocolate bar(s)", t2).

+prop("class", "chocolate bar(s)", t3).

+prop("class", "gift coupon(s)", t4).

+prop("class", "gift coupon(s)", t5).

+'''

-Framing is the process of imposing a perspective on a scene (Fillmore 1977).
-In the situational domain, it involves identifying relevant participants in some order depending on salience and/or relevance for the speaker (including the identification or attribution of properties like thematicity and/or agentivity), ultimately verbalizable in the given language.
-I have greatly reduced the complexity of these aspects by simply representing the ultimate perspective by a verbal predicate that frames the transfer as 'x giving y to z' perspective events, as opposed to, e.g., 'z receiving y from x'.
+Framing is the process of imposing a perspective on a scene (Fillmore, 1977).
+In the situational domain, it involves identifying relevant participants in some order depending on salience and/or relevance for the speaker (including the identification or attribution of properties such as thematicity and/or agentivity), ultimately verbalizable in the given language.
+I have greatly reduced the complexity of these aspects by simply representing the ultimate perspective by a verbal predicate that frames the transfer as 'x giving y to z' perspective events, as opposed to, for example, 'z receiving y from x'.
 This predicate has a referential event argument, following Davidson (1967) (below, I will give further evidence motivating such a Davidsonian approach).
 Correspondingly, the following PROLOG facts represent the framed scenario to be linguistically described: